retraigo/docs/content/en/duration/basic-usage.md

 ```
 <alert type = "warning">It is recommended to avoid using `setHours` and similar methods since they may result in unexpected behavior.
 It is better to use `addHours` and similar methods.</alert>

+**I don't want a duration class.
+It's a pain.**

+Ok.
+Just use the `.json` property (a getter to be specific).
+It'll return a plain ol object.

 ## Get formatted duration